Pratham Executive Committee

 DR RUKMINI BANERJI

-Dr. Rukmini Banerji has been associated with Pratham since 1996.
+Rukmini Banerji has been with Pratham since 1996 (www.pratham.org).
 She is a member of the national leadership team of the organization.
-Until recently, she was responsible for Pratham's programs and activities in several major states like Uttar Pradesh, Bihar, Jharkhand, West Bengal and Assam.
-She has extensive field experience both in program implementation as well as in assessment, evaluation, survey and research.
+Until recently, she was responsible for Pratham's programs and activities in several major states in India.
+Rukmini has extensive field experience both in program implementation as well as in assessment, evaluation, survey and research.

-Rukmini has led the Annual Status of Education Report (ASER) effort since its launch in 2005.
-ASER is a nation-wide household survey of children conducted each year in every rural district in India.
-It is the only current source of information in the country on children's ability to read and do basic arithmetic.
+Rukmini has led the Annual Status of Education Report (ASER) effort since it was launched in 2005.
+ASER is a nation-wide household survey of children conducted every year in every rural district in India.
+It is the only current source of information on children's ability to read and do arithmetic for the country.
 ASER has been acknowledged nationally and internationally for its innovativeness in involving citizens and for its impact on education policy and practice.
-Rukmini currently heads the ASER Centre.
+She currently heads ASER Centre (www.asercentre.org).

-In 2008, Rukmini was awarded the Maulana Abul Kalam Shiksha Puraskar by the Bihar Government.
-She was the first recipient of this award.
-She has represented Pratham and the ASER Centre at a variety of national and international forums.
+Rukmini has represented Pratham and ASER Centre at a variety of national and international forums.
 She is currently a member of the CABE (Central Advisory Board of Education) Committee of the Ministry of Human Resource Development, Government of India.
-She is also a co-chair for the Global Learning Metrics Task Force that has been convened by the Brookings Institution and UNESCO), a member for the Hewlett Foundation’s advisory group on Quality of Education in Developing Countries, and a member of the international advisory group for the Think Tank Initiative.
+In the past, she has also been a co-chair for the Global Learning Metrics Task Force (convened by the Brookings Institution and UNESCO), a member for the Hewlett Foundation’s advisory group on Quality of Education in Developing Countries, and a member of the international advisory group for the Think Tank Initiative.